Kenyatta Walker

-Idrees Kenyatta Walker (born February 1, 1979) is a former professional American football player who was an offensive tackle in the National Football League (NFL) for six seasons.
+Idrees Kenyatta Walker (born February 1, 1979) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for six seasons.
 Walker played college football for the University of Florida.
-A first-round pick in the 2001 NFL Draft, he played professionally for the Tampa Bay Buccaneers of the NFL.
+A first-round pick in the 2001 NFL draft, he played professionally for the Tampa Bay Buccaneers of the NFL.

-Early years
+Early life

 Walker was born in Meridian, Mississippi in 1979.
 He attended Meridian High School, where he was a standout high school football player for the Meridian Wildcats.
 As a senior in 1996, Walker was an all-state selection and received high school All-American honors from PrepStar and USA Today.

 College career

 Walker accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played on the offensive line for coach Steve Spurrier's Florida Gators football team from 1998 to 2000, after redshirting in 1997.
 Walker was a second-team All-Southeastern Conference (SEC) selection in 1999 and received first-team All-SEC and second-team All-American honors in 2000, winning the SEC's Jacobs Blocking Trophy as a junior in 2000.
-After his junior season, Walker decided to forgo his final year of NCAA eligibility and enter the NFL Draft.
+After his junior season, Walker decided to forgo his final year of NCAA eligibility and enter the NFL draft.

 After his NFL career ended, Walker returned to Gainesville to complete his degree, graduating from the University of Florida with a bachelor's degree in sociology in 2007.